Design and characterization of a photosensor system for the RELICS experiment: The design of the extended dynamic range base

 where $g_j$ is the secondary emission gain at the $j$-th dynode, $K$ is a constant depending on the dynode material and its geometrical structure, and $\alpha$ is an empirical parameter typically in the range $0.65 \lesssim \alpha \lesssim 0.75$~\cite{Flyckt:712713}.
 The overall PMT gain (at the anode) is then $G_{\text{total}} \;\equiv\; G(i=11)$.

-Based on our measurement, $G_{\text{total}}$ of Hamamatsu R8520-406 ranges from $\SI{5.1e6}{}$ to $\SI{9.6e6}{}$, when the total operating voltage, $V_\mathrm{total} = \Sigma_j V_j$, equals to $\SI{800}{\volt}$.
+Based on our measurements, the total gain $G_{\text{total}}$ of the seven Hamamatsu R8520-406 PMTs ranges from $\SI{5.1e6}{}$ to $\SI{9.6e6}{}$, when the total operating voltage $V_\mathrm{total} = \Sigma_j V_j$, equals $\SI{800}{\volt}$.
 We determine the value of $K$ between $0.058$ and $0.061$ according to the official recommendation~\cite{Hamamatsu:pmt_manual}.
 Figure~\ref{fig:base_circuit} shows our design of the dynamic readout PMT base circuit.
 Voltage division between the cathode and the second dynode is set to approximately one-third of $V_\mathrm{total}$, maximizing photoelectron collection efficiency at the first dynode.

-A previous study~\cite{Zheng:2020kfp} reveals that for a PMT with a similar total gain, the anode saturation amplitude is about $\SI{1000}{\PE}$, about 2\% of the expected signal strength of a muon S1 to cause anode saturation in RELICS.
-Following this calculation and the scaling relation in eq. (\ref{eq:v-div}), we choose to read out the seventh dynode for the $\mathcal{O}$(MeV) signals in RELICS, where $G(7)$ is expected to be suppressed by a factor of $(109\pm 8)$ compared to the anode, providing waveforms without saturation.
-A blocking capacitor ($C_{10}$) for dynode is used to decouple the AC signal from the dynode, as shown in figure~\ref{fig:base_circuit}.
-The base circuit also positively biases the anode with the photocathode and shell grounded, which was designed to prevent the high voltage gap between the top PMT array and the TPC anode that creates undesired ``gas events''~\cite{PandaX:2022xqx}.
+A previous study~\cite{Zheng:2020kfp} reveals that for a PMT with a similar total gain, the anode saturation amplitude is about $\SI{1000}{\PE}$, about $\SI{2}{\percent}$ of the signal strength from a muon S1 in RELICS.
+Following this calculation and the scaling relation in eq.~\eqref{eq:v-div}, we choose to read out the seventh dynode for the $\mathcal{O}$(MeV) signals in RELICS, where $G(7)$ is expected to be suppressed by a factor of $(109\pm 8)$ compared to the anode, providing waveforms without saturation.
+A blocking capacitor ($C_{10}$) is used to decouple the AC signal, as shown in figure~\ref{fig:base_circuit}.
+The base circuit also provides a positive bias to the anode while keeping the photocathode and shell grounded.
+This design prevents the large high‑voltage gap between the top PMT array and the TPC anode, which can otherwise generate undesired ``gas events''~\cite{PandaX:2022xqx}, where the S1 and S2 signals merge and appear as background in S2-only analyses in the RELICS experiment.